Quick Answer: The top 7 1031 Exchange Rules You Need to Know to Be Successful

 - Exchanging a rental property or vacation rental for a restaurant space would be allowed.

-EXCEPTION: It’s important to note that the original and replacement property must be within the U.S. to qualify under section 1031.
+EXCEPTION: It’s important to note that the original and replacement properties must be within the U.S. to qualify under section 1031.

-**Another fun fact: Starker Exchanges can include more than two properties.
+Investor tip: Starker Exchanges can include more than two properties.
 For example, you can exchange one property for multiple replacement properties and vice versa: you can exchange multiple properties for one larger or more expensive property.
 As long as the new properties are like your original properties, you’re good to go.
-Do yourself a favor and get a good qualified intermediary and replacement property specialist to assist you.
+Do yourself a favor and get a good, 1031 exchange qualified intermediary and replacement property specialist to assist you.

 Rule 2: Investment or Business Property Only

-A 1031 exchange is only applicable for Investment or business property, not personal property.
+A 1031 exchange rules dictate that this strategy is only applicable for investment or business property, not personal property.
 In other words, you can’t swap one primary residence for another.

 For example: